-I didn’t like my hair as a child… I remember growing up in Ikoyi Lagos Nigeria and my sisters always said I had the worst kind of hair, they said it was always colored, it was thin and scanty, it does not grow, after applying relaxer I looked like a wet chicken etc. but my hair was just different, not bad but different.
+I didn’t like my hair as a child… I remember growing up in Ikoyi Lagos Nigeria and my sisters always said I had the worst kind of hair, they said it was always colored, it was thin and scanty, it does not grow fast, after applying relaxer I looked like a wet chicken etc. but my hair was just different, not bad but different.
 It was softer than theirs, less full apparently but easier to manage.
-Mom had no time to prep our hair so she sends us off every Saturday to go make our hair, different season for different kind of hair also coupled with the fact that while in high school there was always a hairstyle for the week.
+Mom had no time to prep our hair so she sends us off to the salon every Saturday to go make our hair, different season for different kind of hair coupled with the fact that while in high school there was always a hairstyle for the week.

 Police cap the hairs comes forward and falls to the right side as shown in image.